sycstitch/Fleet-Management-Database-System/README.md

 This will create all schema and data locally so you can run the queries yourself.

----

 ## 📫 Contact

-If you're a hiring manager or peer and want to chat about SQL, analytics, or extending this project, feel free to reach out via GitHub.
+If you're a hiring manager or peer and want to chat about SQL, analytics, or extending this project, feel free to reach out via GitHub or LinkedIn.